offensive-vk/offensive-vk.github.io/.github/SECURITY.md

 We will investigate all legitimate reports and do our best to quickly fix the problem.

 - Maintain The Security and Privacy Of The Project.
+- Create PR and Issue for any security issue.
+- Thank you.